Ann Arbor Piano & Organ Company

-In 1896, James C. Henderson purchased the Ann Arbor Organ Company and they continued to build pianos under the Henderson name.
-Henderson established a factory in Texas, and then moved the firm to Chicago in 1914.
+In 1896, James Clifford Henderson purchased the Ann Arbor Organ Company.
+J. C. Henderson established a factory in Texas for a short time then moved the firm to Chicago in 1914.
 J. C. Henderson retired in 1919, and the firm was then taken over by his sons Jack and Jerry Henderson.
-They continued the Henderson Piano name until the Great Depression era.
+They continued building instruments under the “Ann Arbor, “Henderson Piano Company” and “Clifford Piano Company” brand names until the Great Depression era.

 INSTRUMENT CATALOGS & EPHEMERA